ariel055132/Android-Learning/README.md

 # Android-Learning

+1. ExampleApp
+   * Implementation of Text View
-1. NumberShapes
+2. NumberShapes
    - Determine whether the number is a triangular number or square number
-2. HigherOrLower
+3. HigherOrLower
    - Guessing Number
-3. Animation
+4. Animation
    - Animation Demo (Faded out and replace by another image)